Decorating Your Christmas Cakes

 Which Icing?

-Royal icing is the traditional covering for Christmas cakes but unless you’re a skilled artist able to use an icing bag well, you’ll probably end up with the ubiquitous snow scene.
+Royal icing is the traditional covering for Christmas Cakes but unless you’re a skilled artist able to use an icing bag well, you’ll probably end up with the ubiquitous snow scene.
 And there’s nothing wrong with that!
 It’s quick and simple, and for many people is a happy reminder of their own childhood, often involving ornaments handed down from parents or grandparents.

 Royal Icing